 Thus, under Martinez in the Second Circuit and Thomas in the Third, a conviction under NYPL 221.40 is not an aggravated felony and he is eligible to proceed with his application for Cancellation of Removal.

-You have read the best review article categorized by accident attorney and the title Is A Ny Conviction For Criminal Sale Of Marijuana In.
-You can bookmark or spread this post by using this URL http://duiattorney-info.blogspot.com/2012/05/is-ny-conviction-for-criminal-sale-of.html.
+and the title Is A Ny Conviction For Criminal Sale Of Marijuana In.
+You can bookmark or spread this post by using this URL https://duiattorney-info.blogspot.com/2012/05/is-ny-conviction-for-criminal-sale-of.html.
 Thank You!

 Comments :